 The Preserve’s spectacular 216 acres offer a mix of natural and landscaped areas to explore.
 Stroll, hike, jog or run on six marked trails through diverse habitats of woods, open fields, and pond.
 Trail maps are available at the Gate House.

 GUIDED NATURE WALKS

-Second Sundays of Every Month
+Second Saturdays of Every Month

 Join us for this monthly series of themed walks as we explore different aspects of the preserve’s environment, encompassing its unique physical features and wildlife, as well as critical conservation issues and helpful practices to create a healthy, sustainable environment.

-Members: $10 per car
+Members: $10 per adult; children are free

-Includes parking.
-Payment received at the Gate.
+Payment received at the Gatehouse.